NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.4-RC.md

 ## New User Interface Features

-* 'All' package sources search has been reintroduced with improved support for slower package repositories
 * Significant performance improvements especially on the Installed, Updates, and Consolidate tabs
 * Installed and Updates tabs are now sorted alphabetically
 * Added a Refresh button that allows a search to be refreshed